 U.S. ambassador to Israel David Friedman called the gesture a "birthday present" to Trump, who turned 73 on Friday.Politicsread more

 The outlook for Germany's economy and political stability are more uncertain than ever, writes Michael Ivanovitch.World Economyread more

 The agreement, which is on the framework for the plan of adjustment, provide for more than a 60% average haircut for all $35 billion, a 36% haircut on pre-2012 general...Bondsread more

 It feels like anything but a summer vacation for Wall Street lately.

-The S&P 500 and the Dow Jones industrial average ended their second-worst week of the year on Friday.
-The Nasdaq composite fell for the third straight week, marking its longest weekly losing streak since June 2016.
+The and the ended their second-worst week of the year on Friday.
+The fell for the third straight week, marking its longest weekly losing streak since June 2016.

 Investors and traders were rattled by rising tensions between the United States and North Korea, while lackluster inflation data made them reassess the likelihood of the Federal Reserve raising interest rates later this year.

 Meanwhile, earnings season continued as some of the biggest U.S. retailers, including, , and , released their quarterly scorecards.

 This week will be key for investors as they keep an eye on U.S.-North Korea tensions, try to figure out what's next for the Federal Reserve and digest more retail earnings.

 A war of words between North Korea and U.S. President Donald Trump escalated last week.